apache/buildstream/doc/source/projectconf.rst

 **Evaluating**

-Flags type options can be tested in conditional expressions using a pythonic *in* syntax to test if an element is present in a set:
+Options of type ``flags`` can be tested in conditional expressions using a pythonic *in* syntax to test if an element is present in a set:

 .. code:: yaml